rigado/bootloader-tools/windows/README.md

 # Windows

-> *The following examples will assume you have an application called blinky.
-Replace blinky with your own application file name.
-Additionally, they will use the MAC address 123456abcdef and the key 00112233445566778899aabbccddeeff.*
+> *The following examples will save the currently programmed MAC address and use the key 00112233445566778899aabbccddeeff.*

 Setup
 -----
 1. Install the following tools:
-    * Python 2.7.x for Windows
+    * Python 3.4.x for Windows
         + https://www.python.org/downloads/
     * Segger J-Link software & documentation pack for windows
         + https://www.segger.com/jlink-software.html
-2. Add Python 2.7.X and Segger J-Link to your path.
+2. Add Python 3.4.X and Segger J-Link to your path.
 3. Attach a JLink programmer to your PC (either via USB directly with an eval board or your debugger)

 Flash the Bootloader and S110 Softdevice 7.1.0
 ----------------------------------------------
-* Run the installer batch file:
+* Run the installer script file:
-    + flashall.bat 123456abcdef 00112233445566778899aabbccddeeff
+    + python program.py --savemac -k 00112233445566778899aabbccddeeff
+    +

+If you wish to flash your application binary as well, do the following:

+1. Generate a binary for you application using your development tool chain. *DO NOT USE THE BELOW INSTRUCTIONS FOR THIS AS THE BINARY WILL BE INCORRECT.
+THE BELOW TOOLS ARE _ONLY_ FOR OVER THE AIR UPDATE BINARIES.*
+2. Rename the binary to application.bin and place in this folder.
+3. Run the installer script file: `python program.py --savemac -k 00112233445566778899aabbccddeeff -a`

 Generating Unsigned Application Binaries
 ----------------------------------------